Caution Updated:

 Designing for stronger infrastructure

-Whole of Society Critical Infrastructure Project Applying risk management to design for a stronger tomorrow
+Whole of Society Critical Infrastructure Project Integrating risk management to design for a stronger tomorrow

-The report connects to our Enterprise Risk Management (ERM) goals of improving our organization’s risk maturity.
-It showcases the work of all involved partners, Design Lab participants, and key identified SMEs for additional feedback.
+We're on a mission to use research to build partnerships, better manage risk and share information.
+These reports connect to our Enterprise Risk Management (ERM) goals of improving The City's risk maturity.
+It showcases the work of all involved partners, Design Lab participants, and key identified Subject Matter Experts (SMEs) for additional feedback.

 Background